 - Individual immunization record from childhood or

 - State of Missouri allowable immunization exemption certificates on file with Student Success prior to matriculation.
 MOSDOH policy requires that all active students maintain compliance with the immunization and screening requirements.

 Please pull together your immunization records from childhood and more recently.
 Once you have gathered the necessary records, please email or fax to the address/number listed below.

 Please have all copies of your records to our office by April 11, 2019.
 If you have trouble locating your records due to loss of some sort, try contacting your undergraduate school or your high school for copies of your past records.
 It is MOSDOH policy that we must maintain copies of all your immunization records while an active student.
 These records are kept for six years after graduation and then destroyed.

 Students must provide immunization records for:

-- Polio Virus series; if documentation cannot be produced, a titer is required
+- Polio Virus series; if documentation cannot be produced, a Polio Booster or a Titer is required.

 - Influenza; clinic will be held on campus in the fall